twilio-labs/plugin-signal2022/README.md

   -o=(columns|json|tsv)            [default: columns] Format of command output.

   -p, --profile=profile            Shorthand identifier for your profile.

-  --email=email                    The email you use to log into signal.twilio.com/login

   --feedback                       Learn how you can give feedback on SIGNAL Developer Mode.